meteor/meteor/content/collections.md

 <h3 id="writing-migrations">Writing migrations</h3>

 A useful package for writing migrations is [`percolate:migrations`](https://atmospherejs.com/percolate/migrations), which provides a nice framework for switching between different versions of your schema.

 Suppose, as an example, that we wanted to add a `list.todoCount` field, and ensure that it was set for all existing lists.
-Then we might write:
+Then we might write the following in server-only code (e.g. `/server/migrations.js`):

 ```js
 Migrations.add({